pepyakin/blobs/ci/README.md

 We strive to base docker images off ubuntu:20.04 to simplify things.
 Perhaps, we should consider something slimmer.

-We rely on stages, and this requires buildkit.
-So run DOCKER_BUILDKIT=1 if not enabled by default.
+We rely on a fresh docker: we are assuming buildkit, multiple build contexts, etc.
+Running with DOCKER_BUILDKIT=1 may be necessary.

 There are several workflows and jobs.